assignments-for-discussion/battery-inventory-in-c-pbpriyadarshan/README.md

 We need to classify their usage as 'high', 'medium', 'low' and count the number of batteries in each classification.

+Batteries are classified as follows:

+- charged less than 150 times: classified as `low`
+- charged between 150 and 649 times: classified as `medium`
+- charged 650 times or more: classified as `high`

 The code in this repository has an empty function and a test.
 Read the test to find out what's expected from the code.
 Of course, the test fails now, since the function isn't implemented.